-• Three-finger swipe lets you rapidly page through documents, move to the previous or next photo, and more.
+Three-finger swiping lets you rapidly page through documents, move to the previous or next photo, and more.

-Four-finger swipe works in the Finder and all applications.
+Four-finger swiping works in the Finder and all applications.
 Swiping four fingers to the left or right activates Application Switcher so you can cycle through open applications.
 Swiping four fingers up or down causes Exposé to show the desktop or display all open windows.